Canada's Melissa Lotholz, Skylar Sieben claim bobsled bronze in World Cup final | TSN

 Canada's Lotholz, Sieben claim bobsled bronze in World Cup final

+LILLEHAMMER - A last-minute lineup change paid off for Canada's Melissa Lotholz on Sunday.

-LILLEHAMMER - Canada's Melissa Lotholz and Skylar Sieben claimed bronze in their two-woman bobsled race at the final World Cup event of the season on Sunday.
+Lotholz and Skylar Sieben claimed bronze in their two-woman bobsled race at the final World Cup event of the season.

-The result came after a last-minute decision to insert Sieben for Leah Walkeden as the brakewoman in Lotholz's sled.
+The result came after Sieben replaced Leah Walkeden as the brakewoman in Lotholz's sled.
 Walkeden decided to withdraw Sunday after battling illness all week.

+“This is a medal for our entire team,” Lotholz said.
+“That generous and selfless decision by Leah to not be in the sled today, and let Skylar race, is exactly the culture we are trying to build here.

+"Everyone has a job to do.
+It could be driving the sled, pushing the sled or even being at the finish like Leah was today to help us with clothes and moving sleds after making this decision with the best interest of the team in mind.
+I am so proud of Skylar, Leah and the entire program today.
+Everyone contributed to this result.”

 Lotholz, a two-time Olympian from Barrhead, Alta., earned her first podium in 20 World Cup starts as a pilot.
 She has 19 World Cup and world championship medals as a brakewoman.